1/4 Zip Pullover Pockets: Chest, Side or No Pocket?

 If the pullover depends on left chest embroidery, avoid placing a left chest pocket in the same area.

-If the product needs everyday utility, side pockets are usually easier for wearers to understand.
+If the product needs everyday utility, side pockets or hand pockets are usually easier for wearers to understand.

 If the fabric is lightweight, check whether the pocket bag shows through or creates visible bulk.